moxi-git/dotfiles/README.md

 ```

 > [!NOTE]
-> this dotfiles work best with Arch since they made with Arch linux in mind. other distros maybe can work too
+> these dotfiles work best with Arch Linux since they were made with Arch linux in mind. other distros maybe can work too

 ## Screenshots